wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

    than just over-design and brute-force, ad-hoc addition of components.
 This paper just make it worse by adding even more ad-hoc components, such as the pointer array for large objects.

-2. The pointer array thing deserves better elaboration.
-Is the array treated part of the object body?
-Does it have backing storage?
-What if the array needs expansion?

-3. When overflow occurs (assuming small objects), it is not always necessary to set up to forwarding trunk.
+2. When overflow occurs (assuming small objects), it is not always necessary to set up to forwarding trunk.
 If the object is non-canonical in the compressed pad, you just need to change the tag mapping, and that will be all.
    Forwarding trunks are only necessary when the object is canonical, since only pointers to canonical objects are allowed.
 Since non-canonical object copies in non-L1 pads are always accessed via the tag mapping, not via pointers,